putitsimply/christian-bible-explained/judges.md

 ## What this book is

 The book of Judges comes after Joshua.
-The [Israelites](glossary.md#israel) [^gl-israel] are living in the land of Canaan, but they do not have a king yet.
-Instead, the story shows a repeated pattern where the people keep drifting away from [God](glossary.md#god) [^gl-god], then getting into trouble, then calling for help, then being rescued, then falling back into the same problems again.
+The [Israelites[^gl_israel]](glossary.md#israel) are living in the land of Canaan, but they do not have a king yet.
+Instead, the story shows a repeated pattern where the people keep drifting away from [God[^gl_god]](glossary.md#god), then getting into trouble, then calling for help, then being rescued, then falling back into the same problems again.

 ## What it contains